papivot/vmkube-watch/README.md

 ## Kubernetes RBAC
 - The `kubedeployment.yaml` sets up a `ServiceAccount` (`vmkube-watch-sa`), `ClusterRole` (`vmkube-watch-cr`), and `ClusterRoleBinding` (`vmkube-watch-crb`).
 - By default, the ClusterRole grants `get`, `list`, `watch` permissions on *all* resources (`*.*`) and non-resource URLs.
 This is very broad.
 For production, it's highly recommended to restrict this to only the specific resources the controller needs to watch.
-For example, if watching only pods in a specific namespace, the Role/ClusterRole should reflect that.
+For example, if watching only pods within a particular namespace, the Role/ClusterRole should reflect that.